Zapier vs Nintex | 11 Factors to Decide the Best One

 Zapier’s Customization and Multi-Step Workflows

-Zapier supports multi-step workflows, allowing you to chain several actions from one trigger.
+Zapier supports multi-step workflows, allowing you to chain dozens of actions from one trigger.
 You can add filters, delays, and conditional logic to customize your automation paths.
-Zapier also enables connecting apps through webhooks and supports custom code steps with JavaScript.
+Zapier also enables connecting apps through webhooks and supports custom code steps with JavaScript and Python.
+And with Zapier Canvas, you can map the entire process before deploying.

 Nintex’s Advanced Features Including RPA and Process Mapping